skku-comit/2024-1-AWS-developer-associate/week8/aptheparker/20/README.md

 ### X-Ray APIs

 - Write APIs:
-  ` -`PutTraceSegments`: Uploads segment documents to AWS X-Ray.
+  - `PutTraceSegments`: Uploads segment documents to AWS X-Ray.
   - `PutTelemetryRecords`: Used by the AWS X-Ray daemon to send telemetry data.
   - `GetSamplingRules`: Retrieves all sampling rules.
   - `GetSamplingTargets`: Retrieves information about the number of requests instrumented by the X-Ray SDK.